 - Immune system disorders

-We can help you look up your condition and understand the criteria you must meet to qualify for benefits.
-If you meet them, we still need to ensure the SSA receives all the information they need to approve your claim.
-These claims rely heavily on medical documentation from your doctor, specialists, and others who treat your condition due to the fact that you must prove that your disability is so serious that you cannot work.
+We can review your medical history and help you understand the requirements you must meet to qualify for Social Security Disability Insurance benefits.
+These claims rely heavily on medical documentation from your doctor, specialists, and others who treat your condition, proving that your disability is so serious that you cannot work.

 Your RFC is your ability to perform certain work-related tasks.
 The SSA assigns your RFC based on a review of your medical records and any supporting documentation.
 They may also ask you to see an independent physician for a consultative examination.
 If the SSA determines you cannot work your current job, any previous job, or a job that requires no specialized skills, you will likely qualify for SSDI benefits.

-Most people who get SSDI must meet the requirements we discussed, complete an application, and wait several months to learn if the SSA approved their claim.
-Many receive a denial of their initial claim and must face the appeals process.
+Most people who get SSDI must meet the requirements we discussed, complete an application, and wait several months to learn if the SSA approved their disability claims.
+Many receive a denial of their initial application and must face the appeals process.
+We encourage you not to give up if you have received an initial denial, you must file an appeal within 60 days.

-For others, though, there are special circumstances that make their process somewhat different.
+For others, though, special circumstances make their process somewhat different.

 SSDI Special Criteria for Blind Workers

 Qualifying blind workers have special criteria for receiving SSDI.
-They are able to earn more at work and still qualify for benefits.
+If you meet these requirements, you can earn more at work and still qualify for benefits.

 Terminally Ill SSDI Applicants May Receive Benefits Sooner

 The SSA offers programs that allow those with certain serious injuries and terminal illnesses to begin receiving SSDI benefits faster.
-These programs give your claim priority in the review process.
+These programs prioritize your claim in the review process.

-When we meet to discuss your qualifications for disability benefits, we can review your situation and determine if you meet the criteria for any of these special circumstances.
+When our Social Security Disability attorneys evaluate your claim for benefits, we review your medical conditions and your technical eligibility.
+We will review your situation and determine if you meet the criteria for a compassionate allowance.

 Helping you determine if you qualify for SSDI and calculating your income are just two of the many tasks our lawyers will do on your behalf.